 Health professionals know it can be tough to stop smoking.
 That is why there are free NHS Services to support you.

-During the COVID-19 outbreak you will still be able to get support from a Quit Smoking Advisor.
+During pregnancy, you will be able to get support from a Quit Smoking Advisor.
 Your appointments can take place by phone.
 They can make sure that you can still access the free nicotine replacement therapies you are eligible for.

 They can also discuss vaping if that is something you are thinking about.
 Whilst this is not as good as a complete ‘stop’ experts agree it is less harmful than smoking tobacco.